AN IRISH AMERICAN ST. PATRICK’S DAY DINNER

 Although widely celebrated by the Irish diaspora around the world (including the United Kingdom, Canada, Brazil, Argentina, Australia and New Zealand, to name a few), parades did not spread to Ireland until the late 20th century, and then as an effort to increase tourism.
 St. Patrick’s Day remained a religious holiday in Ireland until the 1970s, and Irish law mandated that pubs be closed on March 17th.
 Beginning in 1995 the Irish government began a national campaign to use interest in St. Patrick’s Day to drive tourism and showcase Ireland and Irish culture to the rest of the world.
 Dublin now hosts an annual St. Patrick’s Festival that features parades, concerts, outdoor theater productions and fireworks.

-MENU: AN AMERICAN ST. PATRICK’S DAY DINNER
+MENU: AN IRISH AMERICAN ST. PATRICK’S DAY DINNER

 OLYMPUS DIGITAL CAMERASMOKED SALMON TOASTS WITH CREME FRAICHE AND MALT VINEGAR SYRUP